-Treats gastroesophageal reflux disease (GERD) in people who have had damage to the lining of the esophagus.
-Also treats high levels of acid in the stomach that is caused by a tumor (such as in Zollinger-Ellison syndrome).
-This medicine is a proton pump inhibitor.
+Treats gastroesophageal reflux disease (GERD) and damage to the esophagus.
+Also treats high levels of acid in the stomach caused by a tumor (such as Zollinger-Ellison syndrome).
+This medicine is a proton pump inhibitor (PPI).

 There may be other brand names for this medicine.

 Do not use this medicine if you have had an allergic reaction to pantoprazole.

 Packet, Tablet, Delayed Release Tablet, Long Acting Tablet

 - Your doctor will tell you how much of this medicine to use and how often.
 Your dose may need to be changed several times in order to find out what works best for you.
 Do not use more medicine or use it more often than your doctor tells you to.

 - Delayed-release tablet: Swallow the tablet whole.
 Do not crush, break, or chew it.
 You may also take it at the same time with antacids.